janak-dj/AMBA_strobe_burst_script/README.md

-#  AMBA Protocol Utilities – Burst & WSTRB Calculation
+#  Phython Script - Burst Calculation & Strobe Calculation

 This repository provides two Python scripts designed to automate critical AXI & AHB protocol-related calculations often used in FPGA/ASIC verification environments.
-Both tools are tailored for **aligned address scenarios** and help improve efficiency, accuracy, and reusability in testbench development.
+Both script improve efficiency, accuracy, and reusability in testbench development.

 ---

-##  Tool 1: AXI & AHB Burst Calculator
+##  Script 1: Burst Calculator

 ###  Description
-This script calculates the **AXI & AHB burst boundaries and next address** based on user input.
+This script calculates the **Burst boundaries and next address** based on user input.
 It is especially useful during testbench development to validate address alignment and burst behavior.

 ###  Inputs:
 - `start_address`: Starting address of the burst